Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation: Introduction

 \section{Introduction}

-Sound Event Classification (SEC) involves identifying audio events in a sound recording, enabling systems to recognize specific sounds like speech, music, or environmental noises.
+Sound Event Classification (SEC) involves identifying audio events in a sound recording, enabling systems to recognize specific sounds such as speech, music, or environmental noises.
 However, the accuracy of these systems is often compromised by distortions introduced by recording devices.
-Although often unnoticed by human listeners, these distortions can significantly diminish the accuracy of SEC systems.\cite{Martínmorato2022lowcomplexity}.
+These distortions can arise from device-specific characteristics—such as frequency response mismatches, microphone sensitivity, or built-in signal processing algorithms—as well as environmental factors, including background noise and reverberation.
+Although often unnoticed by human listeners, these distortions can significantly diminish the accuracy of SEC systems. \cite{Martínmorato2022lowcomplexity}

-Previous methods to address the impact of device variability have mainly concentrated on data augmentation and data-independent normalization techniques.\cite{Schmid2022, kim22_interspeech, 9747680}.
-A more recent approach \cite{10447432} addresses this challenge by utilizing a CycleGAN \cite{zhu2017unpaired} to generate synthetic training audio samples, simulating recordings recorded with various devices.
-However, this approach relies on a deterministic, one-to-one mapping, therefore requires separate models for each device pair.
+Previous methods to address the impact of device variability have mainly focused on data augmentation and data-independent normalization techniques. \cite{Schmid2022, kim22_interspeech, 9747680} Our previous method tackles this challenge by utilizing a CycleGAN \cite{zhu2017unpaired} to generate synthetic training audio samples, thereby simulating recordings captured with various devices.
+While this approach successfully leverages unpaired training data to model device characteristics, it still relies on a deterministic, one-to-one mapping between two specific device domains.
+Consequently, a separate model must be trained for each device pair, leading to scalability challenges when dealing with multiple devices.

-Motivated by this limitation, we propose a many-to-many device mapping approach using a CycleGAN framework combined with Feature-wise Linear Modulation (FiLM) \cite{perez2018film}, incorporating frequency response data of recording devices.
-We hypothesize that integrating device frequency response information via the FiLM can accurately specify the desired inter-domain mappings, while maintaining consistent acoustic information.
-We modulate the channel-wise statistics of the generator's intermediate embeddings by incorporating frequency response-related embeddings.
-This technique aims to replicate recordings from various devices without making assumptions about either the source or target domains.
-This method offers a scalable and adaptable solution to address device variability in sound event classification.
+Motivated by this limitation, we propose a many-to-many device mapping approach utilizing a CycleGAN framework combined with Feature-wise Linear Modulation (FiLM) \cite{perez2018film}, incorporating frequency response data of recording devices.
+We hypothesize that integrating device frequency response information via FiLM can accurately specify the desired inter-domain mappings while maintaining consistent acoustic information.
+Specifically, we modulate the channel-wise statistics of the generator’s intermediate embeddings by incorporating frequency-response-related embeddings, allowing the model to capture inter-device transformations.
+By not restricting the model to particular source–target pairs, this method provides a scalable and adaptable solution to address device variability in sound event classification.
+Moreover, we introduce a synthetic frequency difference generation algorithm to enhance the scalability of the Unified Microphone Conversion network, enabling more efficient training of SEC models across diverse domains without needing additional frequency response data.